SMurphy91/p1-cork-sea-swimmers/README.md

 **Code**
 Code Institute - [Form Dump Link](https://formdump.codeinstitute.net/) was used on the signup.html page.

+[TinyPNG](https://tinypng.com/) was used to optimize image size for good loading times.

 **Images**
 - [Courtesy of Jakob Owens](https://unsplash.com/@jakobowens1)
 - [Courtesy of Ahmed Nishaath](https://unsplash.com/@nihthu)